sporeball/kell/README.md

 ## Features

 * Pure JavaScript, no dependencies, written in ES6
-* Easily customizable with the sass file (pell.scss) or overwrite the CSS
+* Easily customizable in CSS

 Current actions:
 - Bold